 Ideally, Canadian adults should make a will as soon as they turn the age of majority in their province, which is 18 or 19, depending on location.
 While young adults may not have extensive assets yet, a will allows them to name guardians for any dependents, outline funeral preferences, and share heirlooms like family jewelry or keepsakes.

-Major life events or changes that should trigger you to review an existing will or prepare one include:
+Major life events or changes that should trigger you prepare a will include:

 What Should Be Included in a Will?